vladtf/vta-ip-project/documentation/Arhitectural Design Document.md

    - Gets the email address of the user from the database.
    - Gets request from the business logic layer.
    - Responsible for sending emails to the user.
 6. **Security**

    - Responsible for authentication.
    - Responsible for authorization.
    - Responsible for 2FA.
    - Responsible for password hashing.
-   - Confirms to the backend client that the user is authorized to perform the requested action.
+   - Confirms to the backend client that the useruthorized to perform the requested action.

 7. **Database**
    - Responsible for storing the data.
    - Partially responsible for data validation.